Let’s take a closer look at the Odyssey Springfield Brakes!

 Speaking of the brake pads.
 The Springfield brakes come with the new Ghost pads.
 It’s funny how much has changed over the years with brake pads.
 Back in the day, Odyssey offered a brake pad called the 2×4 which you could compare to a brick.
 It was wide and long.
 Ultimately designed to cover as much surface area on those tall and heavy triple wall rims that most kids wouldn’t believe we actually wanted on our bikes on purpose these days.
 Over the years, pads have slimmed back down, changed colors with different rubber compounds to give a different feel from black to salmon and those squeeky clear ones.
 The Ghost pads are a smaller style brake pad that covers the surface area of the rim well.
 I decided to give the black ones that came with the brakes a shot and I’ve been more than impressed.
 Even with the anodized black that’s stripping away from my excessive brake use, they locked up and hold great.
 Turns out we didn’t need those massive brake pads after all, haha.

-So do I think you should buy them?
+So do I think you should buy the Odyssey Springfield Brakes?
 Yeah, I’m pretty picky about my brakes and I’m more than stoked on how these are working out for me.
 They’re also an inexpensive route for the guys who like riding brakeless, but like to run brakes from time to time.
 Add to the easy install and it’s kind of a double win.
 I’ll personally be running these for quite some time, I can promise that.

 That wraps things up.
 You can find out more about Odyssey and their products by checking out their website — OdysseyBMX.com